profman23/petgo_application/replit.md

 - July 22, 2025.
 REMOVED: Old WhatsApp and Phone icons from fixed-footer.tsx to eliminate duplicate contact elements
 - July 22, 2025.
 CORRECTED: WhatsApp number in Contact Us system changed from 00966535152250 to 966535152250
 - July 22, 2025.
 RESIZED: Snapchat and X logos increased from w-6 h-6 to w-7 h-7 for better visibility and consistency with other icons
 - July 22, 2025.
+REPOSITIONED: Contact Us button moved down from top: 60% to top: 65% for better screen positioning
+- July 22, 2025.
 ENHANCED: Replaced SVG icons with custom logo images for Snapchat (yellow cartoon-style) and X (black square logo)
 - July 22, 2025.
 MAINTAINED: All original design elements, animations, spacing, and hover effects while using authentic brand logos
 - July 21, 2025.
 SUCCESS: Weekly Tips element confirmed working - displays properly above educational content